makrai/notes/jackendoff90-sem-struct.md

 ### 7.3.2 Verbs of transfer of Possession

-* the "dative shift" verbs have an alternation in the action tier not unlike that of the locative alternation with _load_
+* the "dative shift" verbs have an alternation in the action tier like that of the locative alternation with _load_
 * direct object: canonical positions for action tier roles.
 The use of an indirect object, then, is a means of canonically marking the Beneficiary role (We return to this matter in chapter 11.)
-* light verb, e.g. _give X a kiss, give X a kick_
+* light verb, eg _give X a kiss, give X a kick_
   * preserved of the regular verb give is its action tier, in which X is the
   * switch from Beneficiary in give X a kiss to Patient in give X a kick: neut